JaimeBarentine/Python-Hexate-Invaders/README.md

 # Hexate-Invaders
-First experience writing my own rendering engine.
-This was an assignment for my Pygame class in college.
+An assignment for my Pygame class in college where we had to create an arcade space shooter using the first rendering engine I ever wrote from a previous assignment.